freenas/freenas-docs/userguide/plugins.rst

 To start the installation, click :guilabel:`SAVE`.

-Plugin download and installation can take several minutes, depending on the size of the application.
-A confirmation message displays when the plugin installation completes, along with any post-installation notes.
+Depending upon the size of the application, the installation may take a few minutes to download and install.
+A confirmation message displays once the plugin installation completes, along with any post-installation notes.

 Installed plugins appear on the :menuselection:`Plugins` page as shown in :numref:`Figure %s <view_installed_plugins_fig>`.